(reading time: 19 mins)

-This line from the entry for animal language in Wikipedia sounds a little dated already:
+For me, this line from the entry for animal language in Wikipedia sounds a little dated already:

-“researchers agree that animal languages are not as complex or expressive as human language.”
+researchers agree that animal languages are not as complex or expressive as human language.”

 That may prove correct in the long term, but can we really know that when inter species communication so far has been fairly simple?

 Many species will never have the capacity for true language.
 Yet we should be careful of adding on more criteria to our definition of true language, in order to keep human language in a distinct category from potential animal languages.
 For example, dogs have relatively poor eyesight so a dogs’ understanding of its world comes partly from its terrific sense of smell (dogs have between 125-300 million olefactory sensors, we have only 5 million).
 But we do not treat a dog’s sense of smell as being something separate from our own, or reserve a different category for it.
 We simply regard it as being a more enhanced version of what we have.
 So although these two apes Koko the Gorilla and Kanzi the Bonobo have limited vocabularies, they can both act according to sentence order, learn new words and invent sentences reflecting wants, emotions and future actions.
 Their language skills which seem to reflect a fairly sophisticated perception.